-Building HKUST-1 metal organic frameworks on board of Cu tubular micromotors with adaptative propulsive capabilities
+Building HKUST-1 metal organic frameworks on a board of Cu tubular micromotors with adaptive propulsive capabilities

 Abstract

-Herein we present one step simplified synthesis of tubular Cu micromotors based on Hong Kong University of Science and Technology (HKUST-1) metal organic frameworks (MOF).
-Tubular Cu/Pt, Cu/Ni and Cu/Ni/Pt micromotors prepared by template electrodeposition are smartly used as nucleation spots for the synthesis of HKUST-1 MOFs by incubation with the specific ligand, benzene-1,3,5-tricarboxylic acid, without any harsh conditions.
-The inner engines impart the micromotors with adaptative propulsion mechanisms for future applications: magnetic, catalytic, and hybrid magnetic and catalytic modes, reaching speeds of up to 275 µm s-1.
-Furthermore, stability studies reveal the increased stability of the HKUST-1 MOFs in the micromotors as compared with the free MOFs.
-The destruction of the HKUST-1 MOFs in water has been exploited for compounds encapsulation and controlled release, as illustrated using fluorescein as model molecule.
-The range of applications for this new generation of MOF-based micromotors is endless due to the physical and chemical properties of these materials.
+Herein we present one step simplified synthesis of tubular Cu micromotors based on Hong Kong University of Science and Technology (HKUST-1) metal organic frameworks (MOFs).
+Tubular Cu/Pt, Cu/Ni and Cu/Ni/Pt micromotors prepared via template electrodeposition are smartly used as nucleation spots for the synthesis of HKUST-1 MOFs by incubating with the specific ligand, benzene-1,3,5-tricarboxylic acid, without any harsh conditions.
+The inner engines impart the micromotors with adaptive propulsion mechanisms for future applications: magnetic, catalytic, and hybrid magnetic and catalytic modes, reaching speeds of up to 275 μm s−1.
+Furthermore, stability studies reveal a delayed degradation of the HKUST-1 MOFs in the micromotors as compared with the free MOFs.
+The synthesis rationale and delayed stability of the HKUST-1 MOFs in water has been exploited for compound encapsulation and controlled release, as illustrated using fluorescein as the model molecule.
+This approach has unlocked a new range of possibilities for future applications, offering a promising platform for the development of functional micromotors with improved capabilities.

 Supplementary files